wobbybobby-dev/Real-Time-Audio-Suppression-Software/README.md

-#  HappyEars! : Real-Time Audio Suppression System
+#  Real-Time Audio Suppression System

 A real-time audio processing application that selectively enhances or suppresses speech using deep learning.
 This system allows users to dynamically filter live microphone input to either: